 Sourcing free or cheap pallets is no different.

-Especially when you are looking to build low cost craft.
+Especially when you are looking to build some low-cost craft.

 Once you are confident, use the places below to go and find your pallets.

 Pallet cores, recycled pallets, or reclaimed pallets can be found in a huge variety of places.

 Source all of your pallets from a single location.
 There is so much variation in pallets that it can be easy to source different pallet types and them not be compatible for your project.